hbctraining/scRNA-seq/lessons/08_SC_clustering_quality_control.md

 <img src="../img/Tcells.png" width="600">
 </p>

-All T cells markers concentrate in the large group of clusters on the right-hand side of this plot, with the exception of clusters 7, 8, 12, and 16.
+All T cells markers concentrate in the large group of clusters on the right-hand side of the plot, with the exception of clusters 7, 8, 12, and 16.

 **CD4+ T cell markers**